Nick Margevicius can’t make it out of first inning and Mariners can’t walk out of Fenway with series win

 But those hopes were buried under an avalanche of pitches out of the strike zone from starter Nick Margevicius.

-Margevicius never made it out of a seemingly unending first inning, recording just one out while being charged with four runs on a hit and four walks.
+Margevicius never made it out of a seemingly unending first inning, recording just one out while being charged with four runs on two hits and four walks.
 The Mariners could never quite recover, losing 5-3.

 “Not the way we were hoping to get that one started,” Mariners manager Scott Servais said.

-The Mariners will open a four-game series at Minute Maid Park on Monday vs. the Houston Astros.
+The Mariners will open a four-game series at Minute Maid Park on Monday in Houston against the Astros.

 But the bigger issue is exactly what is wrong with Margevicius?
 He exited his previous outing early due to arm fatigue.
 And after meeting with Red Sox team doctors after he left the game, they diagnosed him with shoulder fatigue.
-He will undergo a MRI on Monday in Houston to see if there is any structural damage in his shoulder.
+He will undergo an MRI on Monday in Houston to see if there is any structural damage in his shoulder.

-Margevicius is likely headed for a stint on the injured list and the Mariners will have to figure out who will make his start in the six-man rotation, which lines up for Saturday at T-Mobile Park vs. the Angels.
+Margevicius is likely headed for a stint on the injured list and the Mariners will have to figure out who will make his start in the six-man rotation, which lines up for Saturday at T-Mobile Park against the Angels.

 From his first pitch of the game, Margevicius looked out of sync with his mechanics and possibly hurt.
 His velocity lagged about 3-4 mph lower on his fastball and breaking ball for his first 15 pitches.